xlfont/choose/README.md

  - `load.start`: fired when a font is loading. ( after user clicking a font )
  - `load.end`: fired when a font load ended. ( either succeeded or failed )
  - `load.fail`: fired when a font is failed to load.

+## Xlfont Extension

+`@xlfont/choose` extends `xlfont` in `font.ext` with following fields:

+ - `limited`: indicate that this font is limited in usage when true.
+ - `blob`: blob for the uploaded font, if this font is uploaded by user.

 ## Metadata Generation